romeobuilderotti/obsidian-horizontal-ribbon/README.md

 ## Usage

 Once enabled, the plugin automatically transforms the left ribbon to a horizontal layout without requiring any configuration.
-The ribbon will appear at the top of the left sidebar.
+The ribbon will appear at the bottom of the left sidebar.

 ## Development